alexjzyang/fhxParse/DevLog.md

 ### Tested logic with the `runner` function

 - Finds and processes blocks of type "MODULE_CLASS" where the module is within a specific category (Equipment Module Classes).

+## 01/12/2025

+### Updates:

+- `fhxProcessor.js` is now dedicated to FHX processing.
+- `DSCreator.js` uses the processor's functions to compile tables necessary for the Design Specification creation project.

+### Functionality:

+- `valuesOfModuleParameters(module_data)`: Extracts default values of module parameters from a given module data block.
+It identifies parameters by checking for attribute blocks with `CATEGORY=COMMON`.

+### Purpose of `DesignConsideration.md`:

+The `DesignConsideration.md` file is used to explore and record the design roadmap, ideas, and lessons learned throughout the project.

+### Future Suggestions:

+- Use software to track issues, ideas, and milestones to make each coding session more effective.
+- Start using unit tests for consistency and to avoid spaghetti code.